 Select Press

-“Depicting vignettes of community history…the resulting presentation recorgnizes the many individuals who gave the neighborhood [Greenwich Village] its reputation as a cauldron of artistic and political actviity.”
+“Depicting vignettes of community history…the resulting presentation recognizes the many individuals who gave the neighborhood [Greenwich Village] its reputation as a cauldron of artistic and political actvitiy.”
 Official MTA writings on Lee Brozgol’s Greenwich Village Murals

 ”Architecture, fantasy, and city life are on display at After Lives, a group show curated by Foreign & Domestic Gallery,” Daniel Roche for The Architect’s Newspaper